jmarshrossney/portable-jules/README.md

 ### Low-hanging fruit

 - [ ] Tidy up the devbox.json - not all of these packages are strictly needed
-- [ ] Merge the namelist files into one
-- [ ] Find a simple but meaningful input configuration
+- [x] Find a simple but meaningful input configuration (Loobos)
 - [ ] User configuration (via `direnv`?) for things like the version of FCM and JULES
-- [ ] Example notebooks which run JULES and plot/analyse outputs
 - [ ] Expand on the 'getting started' instructions using the GitHub Wiki, including instructions for DataLabs users
 - [ ] Add some QOL improvements when running in `--pure` mode, e.g. aliases for `nvim`.

+### Towards a set of tutorial notebooks

+A tutorial based on Loobos:

+- [ ] Example notebooks which run JULES and plot/analyse outputs
+- [ ] Update the Loobos dataset with more recent data from [here](https://maq-observations.nl/loobos/)
+- [ ] Look at previous Loobos tutorials - what actual science do they look at?

+A tutorial based elsewhere in the world (Africa?) (**Help wanted!**)

+- [ ] Find (and understand) a suitable dataset and configuration
+- [ ] Work with others to design a tutorial with some meaningful science.

 ### Broader aims

 - The configuration via FORTRAN namelists is very brittle.
 Consider approaches for improving reproducibility, including dependency, configuration and data management & version control
 - Making it easy to programmatically modify parameters and input data for e.g. sensitivity analyses, generating training data for statistical models etc
 - Develop a containerised approach that reduces discontinuity when scaling up to HPC systems (via singularity)
-- Develop some tutorials aimed at familiarising new users with the code

 ## Notes